ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : recvChecksumLen

 Type:
-: Integer (non-negative) or `Full Coverage`
+: Tuple of (Integer (non-negative), Boolean)

 Default:
-: `Full Coverage`
+: 0, false

+If the Boolean element of this property is `false`, the entire Message needs to be protected by a checksum.
-If this property is an Integer, it specifies the minimum number of bytes in a received Message that need to be covered by a checksum.
+If the Boolean element of this property is `true`, the Integer element specifies the minimum number of bytes in a received Message that need to be covered by a checksum.
 A receiving endpoint will not forward Messages that have less coverage to the application.
 The application is responsible for handling any corruption within the non-protected part of the Message {{?RFC8085}}.
-A special value of 0 means that a received packet might also have a zero checksum field, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.
+A special value of 0 means that a received packet might also have a zero checksum field.

 ### Connection Priority {#conn-priority}